eminemlaa/Jasduit/README.md

 <li> Open Android Studio.
 Go to File->Import Project. </li>
 <li>choose this project</li>
  <li>click Next->Finish.</li>
-<li> It will build the Gradle automatically and'll be ready for you to use.</li>
+<li> It will build the Gradle automatically and it'll be ready for you to use.</li>
 </ul>

  <h3> 2) To run the app on android phone you need to allow install apps from external source : </h3>